sigasi/sigasi_insights/blog/emacs/emacs-syntax-errors.md

   - Emacs
   - VHDL
 ---
-Here is a new example of why Sigasi is [better-emacs-vhdl-mode]: syntax checking.
+Here is a new example of why Sigasi is [index]: syntax checking.

 In Emacs VHDL mode, there is no built-in syntax checker.
 This design decision was perfectly reasonable in the early 1990’s, when the Emacs